Tofersen trials outcome

 Open-Label Extension: Yes - this means that all participants on the trial, regardless of whether they received the treatment or placebo, will have an opportunity to access the treatment once the randomised part of the trial is complete.

 Key eligibility criteria: This trial is only recruiting people with MND who have the SOD1 gene mutation, but do not have any symptoms of MND.
-More criteria here
+Learn more about eligibility criteria

 Phase 1/2 trial

 The first phase of the trial began in early 2016, recruiting 70 people with MND in the USA, Canada and Europe (including one centre in the UK).
-To date, the drug has shown acceptable safety and tolerability.
+The drug was found to be safe and well tolerated.
 Early analyses showed that delivering the highest dose led to significant reduction of SOD1 protein levels in the cerebrospinal fluid (CSF) and showed signs of slower clinical progression.

 The Phase 1/2 study results demonstrated proof-of-concept and proof-of-biology of tofersen.